Blog RSS Feed

 Wood, Vinyl, or Fiberglass Frames

 The most common materials used to manufacture replacement window components are wood, vinyl, and fiberglass.
 Wood windows are clad on the exterior with either vinyl or aluminum.
-Aluminum clad windows offer the greatest variety of exterior colors.
-Wood windows can be ordered with either a natural wood interior for staining, or with a prefinished white interior paint.
-The most common quality manufacturers of wood windows are Andersen Windows, Marvin Windows, and Sierra Pacific Windows
+Aluminum-clad windows offer the greatest variety of exterior colors.
+Wood windows can be ordered with either a natural wood interior for staining or with a prefinished white interior paint.
+The most common quality manufacturers of wood windows are Andersen Windows and Sierra Pacific Windows

 Vinyl windows are the least expensive option.
 There are fewer color options available with vinyl although white is by far the most common.
 A reputable top manufacturer of vinyl windows is Simonton Windows.